-3.3 Contestants, Coaches and Medical Personnel Attire
+3.4 Contestants, Coaches and Medical Personnel Attire

-3.3.1 Contestants' Attire.
+3.4.1 Contestants' Attire.
 All contestants shall be uniformly attired in their school's official warm-up and match uniform.
-For all competition, it is required that all clothing (i.e., sweats, warm-ups, shorts, T-shirts) worn by a student-athlete in the competition area be either unadorned (plain) or of the representative institution's school colors.
+For all competition, it is required that all clothing (that is, sweats, warm-ups, shorts, T-shirts) worn by a student-athlete in the competition area be either unadorned (plain) or of the representative institution's school colors.
 (See Illustration Nos.
 1 through 6.)
 No hats, stocking caps or other inappropriate apparel are permitted.
 If the item contains a logo, it is required that it be of the school that is represented.
 Coaches and student-athletes should be aware of NCAA brand name restrictions.
 Violation of this rule shall result in the head coach being penalized under control of mat area.
 (For penalties, see Rule 3.13.4.)

-- 3.3.2 Coaches' Attire.
-The wearing of jeans, T-shirts, sweatsuits and warm-up suits (top and/or bottom), headwear, and similar apparel are not suitable attire for coaches during dual and tournament competition and, therefore, are prohibited.
+- 3.4.2 Coaches' Attire.
+The wearing of jeans, T-shirts, sweatshirts/sweatpants and noninstitutional logoed warm-up suits (top and/or bottom), headwear and similar apparel are not suitable attire for coaches during dual and tournament competition and, therefore, are prohibited.
+Institutional logoed tops/jackets are permissible.
 Each coach in violation of this rule shall be penalized under control of mat area.
 (See Rule 3.13.4.)
 Further, the coach(es) in violation shall not sit in the designated reserved zone for coaching if the prohibited apparel is not replaced with suitable attire.
-(See Rule 7.6.8.) - 3.3.3 Medical Personnel Attire.
+(See Rules 3.4.1 and 7.7.8.) - 3.4.3 Medical Personnel Attire.
 Medical personnel must be appropriately attired.
-For dual and tournament competition, no T-shirts, sweatsuits, jeans, shorts or headwear may be worn.
+The wearing of shorts, jeans, T-shirts, sweatshirts/sweatpants and noninstitutional logoed warm-up suits (top and/or bottom) headwear and similar apparel are not suitable attire for medical personnel during dual and tournament competition and, therefore, are prohibited.
 Violations shall be penalized under control of mat area.
 (See Rule 3.13.4.)

-Note: The NATA strongly encourages trainers to dress in a manner befitting their profession.
+Note: The National Athletic Trainers' Association strongly encourages athletic trainers to dress in a manner befitting their profession.